 - better starting position in recruitment procedures than those who can not provide standard evidence.

 - to require evidence of actual language skills.

 - to assess language skills in applications and to use them accordingly.

 With the successfully passed AL-ARABIYYA-TEST, potential employers can rely on the fact that they really have the required language competence in Arabic.

 |Language||Modern Standard Arabic|

 |Levels||A1 – C2 (CEFR)|

-* Since Modern Standard Arabic is not spoken in everyday life, dialect-related audios or videos from the above mentioned four main areas will be included.
-The examinee is obliged to choose the favorized dialect.
+* Since Modern Standard Arabic is not spoken in everyday life, dialect-related audios or videos from the above mentioned dialects will be included.
+The test taker is obliged to choose the favored dialect.
 It is only used as part of listening comprehension and will only ensure that the examinee is able to handle the dialect because everyday conversation is based on dialects and not on the Standard Language.

 Setup & Timing

-Older requirements recommend more time, based on paper-based testing.
-Computer based tests are much closer to reality of language reception and production, more effective and less time-consuming to take as opposed to paper-based tests.
-The test-taker can take only a specific amount of time to answer every question whereby reducing the overall time it takes to attempt the test.
+Older requirements based on paper tests recommend more time.
+Computer based tests are much closer to reality of language reception and production, more effective and less time-consuming to take as opposed to paper tests.
+The person to be examined has only a certain amount of time available for each task.
+This reduces the time required compared to traditional paper tests.
 It has been shown empirically that the below defined period of time and amount of tasks leads to the expected results.